-As mentioned in Chapter 2, a hotel keeps two ledgers: the guest ledger and the city ledger.
-The guest ledger is associated with guests staying at the hotel, while the city ledger contains all other billings.
-As you can well imagine, it is obviously easier to collect from people who are staying in your hotel because they are physically there.
+As mentioned earlier, a hotel keeps two ledgers: the guest ledger and the city ledger.
+The guest ledger is associated with guests staying at the hotel, whereas the city ledger contains all other billings.
+As you can well imagine, it is easier to collect from people who are staying in your hotel because they are physically there.
 However, for city ledger accounts, collection can be challenging at times.